 Craft beer and local breweries were something of a new concept in 1996.
 Durango brewpub owners Jim and Bill Carver (not related) joined with Steve and April Carver to open Glenwood Canyon Brewing Company.
 The new brewpub was located in the old Star section of The Hotel Denver.
 “The Brewpub” became a local favorite and significant brewpub in the state.
 It also became the cornerstone of 7th Street redevelopment in future years and continues as a prominent draw to the area today.

-In 2015, we celebrated the 100th Anniversary of the original Star Hotel construction.
+In 2015, we celebrated the 100th Anniversary of the original Star Hotel construction and the deep local history it contains.
 When the train brought visitors, businessmen and miners to a young town in 1915, the Hotel Denver provided much-needed lodging and services.
 The Hotel provided jobs when prohibition closed bars and the depression hit and provided lodging to loved ones of healing WWII servicemen.
 It continues to anchor the vital Seventh Street hub of activity, just as its founders the Kendricks and the Boscos would have wanted.